 To find out how your school can benefit from offering SOBC school sport programs, please contact Jean Tetarenko, SOBC Competition & Youth Coordinator, by email or by phone at 250-883-2452 / 1-888-854-2276 toll-free.

-Sincere thanks to the Government of British Columbia, the Government of Canada, Tim Hortons, The Slaight Family Foundation, and The Hamber Foundation for supporting SOBC’s youth programs and opportunities throughout B.C.
+Sincere thanks to the Government of Canada, the Government of British Columbia, Tim Hortons, the Samuel Family Foundation, The Slaight Family Foundation, and the GoodLife Kids Foundation for supporting SOBC’s youth programs and opportunities throughout B.C.